stephenbawks/aws-ssm-parameter/README.md

       description: Super Secret - Do Not Tell Anyone
 ```

 The action does not require you to specify a `tier` when using the action.
 When you do not specify one, it will default your parameter to be an `Intelligent-Tiering` parameter.
 If that does not work for you, you can also specify `Standard` or `Advanced`.
+Check out the [AWS documentation on tiers](https://docs.aws.amazon.com/systems-manager/latest/userguide/parameter-store-advanced-parameters.html#ps-default-tier).
 See example below.
 ```yaml
 - name: Awesome Clinet Secret - SSM Parameter
   uses: stephenbawks/aws-ssm-parameter@v1.6